Danny Boone

 Daniel Hugh Boone (born January 14, 1954) is a former professional baseball pitcher.
 He pitched parts of three seasons in Major League Baseball, appearing in 1981, 1982, and 1990.
+At 5'8" and 150 lbs., he was considered small for a player.
 He is probably best known for the eight-year gap between his major league stints, and the improbable comeback that led him to his time with the Baltimore Orioles in 1990.

+Playing career

-Draft history
+Draft

-Coming out of Cal State Fullerton, Boone was selected in the 2nd round of the 1976 Major League Baseball Draft by the then-California Angels.
+Coming out of Cal State Fullerton, Boone was selected in the second round of the 1976 Major League Baseball Draft by the California Angels.
 This was actually the fifth time Boone had been drafted, as he had been selected after each of his four years in college as well as the secondary phase draft in January 1976.
 It was also the third time he was drafted by the Angels, who selected him in both 1973 and 1974, but he only signed after this draft.

-NL career
+San Diego Padres

 Boone's early promise went unfulfilled for several years, as he washed out of the Angels' system when he was released at the end of spring training in 1980.
 He was signed just three days later by the San Diego Padres, where he made his major league debut the following April.
 Boone pitched in 37 games for the Padres in 1981, winning 1 game, losing none, and collecting two saves with a decent 2.84 ERA.

 Boone began the next season with the Padres as well, but pitched sparingly, making only 10 appearances over the first two months of the season.

+Houston Astros and return to minors

 On June 8, he was traded to the Houston Astros for infielder Joe Pittman, and after a handful of appearances in June was returned to the minor leagues.
-After a September call-up, he started the 1983 season back in the minors, and was released in June.
+After a September call-up, he started the 1983 season back in the minors and was released in June.

-MLB Comeback

 Boone signed a minor league contract with the Milwaukee Brewers, spending about a year in their farm system before being released once again.
 For the next five years, he dropped off the radar of American professional baseball.